yohanswanepoel/istio_playground_minishift/README.md

 This project uses the Istio add-on for minishift in conjunction with the BookInfo application to create a clean setup for testing out ISTIO.

+This was required as my ISTIO minishift would stop working after a restart, as some configuration seems to be transient.

 ## Pre-Reqs and Tested Environment
 1. Red Hat CDK and Minishift
 2. OpenShift verstion 3.10